shahad-abdullah-d/telco-customer-churn-prediction/README.md

 # Telco Customer Churn Prediction

-A machine learning project focused on predicting customer churn in a telecommunications company using customer data, classification models, and clustering techniques.
+A machine learning project focused on predicting customer churn in a telecommunications company using classification models and customer segmentation techniques.

 ## Project Overview

-The project aims to predict whether a customer will leave a telecommunications company (`Churn = Yes`) or continue using its services (`Churn = No`).
+Customer churn occurs when a customer stops using a company's services.
+This project uses customer data to predict whether a customer will leave the company (`Churn = Yes`) or continue using its services (`Churn = No`).

-The notebook covers exploratory data analysis, data preprocessing, machine learning model training and evaluation, and customer segmentation.
+The project covers exploratory data analysis, data preprocessing, classification model training and evaluation, and customer segmentation.

 ## Dataset

 The project uses the **Telco Customer Churn** dataset, containing 7,043 customer records.

 The dataset includes customer demographics, subscribed services, contract information, tenure, monthly charges, total charges, and churn status.

+The target variable is `Churn`.

 ## Tools and Libraries